 They can also create a “sentence collector” page in their notebooks to record favorite sentences.
 (As a side note, this is a great opportunity to reinforce the use of quotes and citing sources!)

-2. Now, let’s do some descriptive writing!
-Let’s start with verbs!
+2. Practice: Let’s start with verbs!

-One of the easiest challenges is to ask students to write a descriptive paragraph (any topic – soccer practice, the lunch room, your locker) and NOT use any verbs of “to be.”
-Or — limit them to one or two in a paragraph.
-The aim is to help students try out different verbs.
+One of the easiest challenges is to ask students to write a descriptive paragraph (any topic – soccer practice, the lunch room, their locker) and NOT use any verbs of “to be.”
+Or — limit them to one or two per paragraph.

 3. Use the five senses/five sentences